zencart/documentation/content/user/storefront_pages/specials.md

 Since the specials sidebox and centerbox only display a small subset of products on special, the products shown are chosen at random.
 The specials page shows all products on special, so the order is fixed.

-Unlike the [listing page layout](/user/template/listing_page_layout), where items are shown in rows, the specials page looks like the home page,  with one main [centerbox](/user/template/centerboxes/) showing items in a grid.

 ### Related: